Disclosures

 Frequently Asked Questions

-Where can I find more information about Pre-Approval Requests?
+Where can I find more information about Pre-Approval Requests (PARs)?

-Answer: All Faculty covered by the Faculty Handbook and all Investigators on sponsored projects.
-Adjunct Faculty generally are not required to submit a disclosure.
+Answer: All faculty covered by the Faculty Handbook and all Investigators on sponsored projects.
+Adjunct faculty are typically not required to submit a disclosure.

 What are some examples of possible conflicts?

-• Answer: Conflicts of commitment are generally situations in which a researcher is dedicating time to personal activities in excess of the time permitted by institutional policy, or to other activities that may detract from his or her primary responsibility to the institution.
-The issue here is not necessarily financial or bias in one’s judgment, but rather whether one’s commitment of time and effort are inconsistent with one’s commitment to the institution and its interests.
+Answer: Conflicts of Commitment are generally situations in which a researcher is dedicating time to personal activities in excess of the time permitted by institutional policy, or to other activities that may detract from his or her primary responsibility to the institution.
+The issue here is not necessarily a financially-influenced bias in one’s judgment, but rather whether one’s commitment of time and effort are inconsistent with one’s commitment to the institution and its interests.
 Some examples of conflicts of commitment include:

 • A faculty member dedicating more than the permitted one day per week on personal consulting with a company or companies.